Naramata bench, British Columbia

 ORCHARD HOUSE VINEYARD

 Wanting a contrast to grapes grown in Naramata Village, Bella Wines sourced both Chardonnay and Gamay Noir grapes from a small acreage producer located at the southern base of Munson Mountain.
 Munson Mountain is actually the remains of an extinct volcano which helps explain the volcanic rock, primarily dacite (felsic) in composition, that is found along with fine-textured glacial lacustrine sediments throughout Orchard House vineyards.
 In addition to the soil composition, this site at the southern end of the Naramata Bench has distinctly different weather than Naramata Village – in particular, more precipitation.
-We are beyond charmed to work with Liz and Frank Malinka, owners of Orchard House Vineyards, to bring a spectacular small lot sparkling wine product to market.
+We were beyond charmed to work with Liz and Frank Malinka, then owners of Orchard House Vineyards, for the 2015 through to 2018 vintages to bring a spectacular small lot sparkling wine product to market.